Sean Whyte (Canadian football): Edmonton Eskimos / Elks

-BC Lions (II)
+BC Lions (second stint)

-On the first day of free agency, on February 8, 2022, Whyte signed with the BC Lions.
+On the first day of free agency, on February 8, 2022, Whyte signed with the Lions.
 After wearing number 6 with the Alouettes and Elks, he opted to return to wearing number 10, his old number with the Lions and the same number as one of his favourite hockey players, Pavel Bure.
+In his first season back with the Lions, he connected on 36 of 39 field goal attempts for a rate of 92.3%, which was the sixth-best single season rate in CFL history, but Rene Paredes was named the All-Star in 2022 after making 54 of 60 attempts.